- Marietta City Schools

 Georgia Milestones Assessment Guides

 The Georgia Milestones Assessment System (Georgia Milestones) is a comprehensive summative assessment program spanning grades 3 through high school.
-Georgia Milestones End-of Grade (EOG) assessment guides and End-of-Course (EOC) assessment guides are available for teachers and families to help prepare students for the Georgia Milestones assessments.
+Georgia Milestones End-of Grade (EOG) and End-of-Course (EOC) assessment guides are available for teachers and families to help prepare students for the Georgia Milestones assessments.

 For more information: